cultuurnet/stoplight-docs-uitpas/docs/registering-ticket-sales.md

 >
 > If your event is not in UiTdatabank yet, you only need to enter it there once.
 You should not create a new event in UiTdatabank for every ticket sale!

-### 2. User wants to buy a ticket
+### 2. Passholder wants to buy a ticket

-Some time *after* you have registered your event in UiTdatabank, a user on your website or application wants to buy a ticket to the event.
+Some time *after* you have registered your event in UiTdatabank, a passholder on your website or application wants to buy a ticket to the event.

-Your application then starts its typical flow of guiding the user through a checkout process.
+Your application then starts its typical flow of guiding the passholder through a checkout process.

-### 3. Determine UiTPAS number of the user
+### 3. Determine UiTPAS number of the passholder

-At some point during the checkout process on your website or application (but **before a payment has happened**), you provide the user a way to enter their UiTPAS number if they have one.
+At some point during the checkout process on your website or application (but **before a payment has happened**), you provide the passholder a way to enter their UiTPAS number if they have one.

 ### 4. Determine possible UiTPAS tariffs